artychang/plumbline/README.md

 Plumbline
 ==========

 Plumbline is a Javascript testing utility that simplifies shallow mounting components in Angular and makes it easier to assert and traverse DOM elements.
+Inspired by the Enzyme API for React.

 Plumbline also assists in the TestBed module compilation process by:
 * Eliminating duplicate component appearances (between different modules) into a single higher-level module.